MosEisley34/streamdeck_tui/README.md

 | `Ctrl+S` | Save provider changes |
 | `Delete` | Remove the selected provider |
 | `r` | Reload playlist and status for the selected provider |

+Pressing the arrow-down key while a tab button is focused jumps directly into the primary widget for that tab (provider list, channel list, favorites list, or the log viewer), so you can immediately use the arrow keys to navigate.

 Provider changes are written to disk immediately, and selecting a provider triggers background tasks that fetch its playlist and optional status API without blocking the interface.
 Channels appear in the right pane with metadata and instantaneous filtering.